tedtoal/XPT2046_Touchscreen_TT/README.md

 boolean wasTouched = false;
 ```

 In the *loop()* function, call the touchscreen *touched()* function to test for a screen touch.
 If a touch occurred, ignore it if *wasTouched* is true (because the touch was already handled on a previous pass through the loop).
 If *wasTouched* is false, this is the first time you've seen this touch, so handle it.
-First, call the *getPoint()* function to get the touched point coordinates, and then pass those coordinates to the *TS_ILI9341_map* class function *mapTS_to_TFT()* to map them to TFT display coordinates.
+First, call the *getPoint()* function to get the touched point coordinates, and then pass those coordinates to the *TS_ILI9341* class function *mapTStoDisplay()* to map them to TFT display coordinates.
 You are then ready to use those coordinates to decide what you should do based on a user screen tap at that (x, y) position.
 For example:

 ```
 void loop() {